171930433/vtk-examples/src/PythonicAPI.md

 | -------------- | ------------- | ------- |
 [GeometricObjectsDemo](/PythonicAPI/GeometricObjects/GeometricObjectsDemo) |
 [PipelineReuse](/PythonicAPI/GeometricObjects/PipelineReuse) | How to reuse a pipeline.
+[Planes](/PythonicAPI/GeometricObjects/Planes) | We create a convex hull of the planes for display purposes.
 [SourceObjectsDemo](/PythonicAPI/GeometricObjects/SourceObjectsDemo) | Examples of source objects that procedurally generate polygonal models.
 These nine images represent just some of the capability of VTK.
 From upper left in reading order: sphere, cone, cylinder, cube, plane, text, random point cloud, disk (with or without hole), and line source.
 Other polygonal source objects are available; check subclasses of vtkPolyDataAlgorithm.

 ### Cells